Q. Are We Not Men? A: We Are Devo!

 Q: Are We Not Men?
-A: We Are Devo! is the debut studio album by the American new wave band Devo.
-It was originally released in August 1978 on the Warner Bros. label (Virgin Records in Europe).
+A: We Are Devo! is the debut studio album by American new wave band Devo.
+It was originally released in August 1978 on Warner Bros. in the North America and Virgin Records in Europe.
 Produced by Brian Eno, the album was recorded between October 1977 and February 1978, primarily in Cologne, West Germany.

-The album received somewhat mixed reviews from critics and peaked at No. 78 on the U.S. Billboard chart and No. 12 on the UK Albums Chart.
-Recent reviews of the album have been more uniformly positive and the album has been included on several retrospective "best of" lists from publications including Rolling Stone, Pitchfork, and Spin.
+The album peaked at No. 78 on the U.S. Billboard chart and No. 12 on the UK Albums Chart.
+Retrospectively, the album has been included on several "best of" lists from publications including Rolling Stone, Pitchfork, and Spin.

-On May 6, 2009, Devo performed the album live in its entirety for the first time as part of the Don't Look Back concert series curated by All Tomorrow's Parties.
-On September 16, 2009, Warner Bros. and Devo announced a re-release of Q: Are We Not Men? and Freedom of Choice, with a tour performing both albums.